-- Implementation of Facility Monitoring Activities.
-We are seeking to increase revenues and net operating income at each of our facilities by (i) closely monitoring call volume, reservation activity and occupancy in relation to our marketing activities, (ii) analyzing market supply and demand factors, as well as occupancy trends, in setting rental rates, promotional discounts and allocation of marketing dollars, (iii) implementing measures to increase rental rates at our self storage facilities two times per year, utilizing an automated software program, and (iv) decreasing controllable operating costs. - Implementation of Standardized Sales Processes.
-We have put forth a standardized sales approach so that the rental experience is the same at each of our facilities.
-All employees are trained in similar sales approaches and techniques that facilitate the generation of business.
-We have updated our incentive plan to mirror these focus items and we are witnessing positive results. - Increasing Focus on Ancillary Revenues.
+• Increasing Focus on Ancillary Revenue.
 We are increasing our focus on certain ancillary revenue opportunities.
-In recent months, we have increased the emphasis on selling our customers tenant insurance, to protect their belongings against loss or damage.
-We offer a wide assortment of packing and moving supplies that a customer would need, to properly protect their items while in storage.
+We have increased the emphasis on selling our customers tenant insurance to protect their belongings against loss or damage.
+We offer a wide assortment of packing and moving supplies that a customer would need to properly protect their items while in storage.
 We have implemented a standardized approach on how to sell these items to our customers as well.
-Additionally, we have national truck rental contracts with Penske and Budget and we continue to add truck rental capabilities at many of our facilities.
-Furthermore, we have added the capability of customers to purchase boxes, locks and packing supplies on-line through our website.
-Users of this service pick up the supplies at their nearest SmartStop® facility, which increases revenue and increases the likelihood of such customers becoming self storage tenants at one of our facilities.
+Additionally, we have national truck rental contracts with Penske and Budget to assist customers with their move.
+Furthermore, we have added the capability for customers to purchase boxes, locks and packing supplies online through our website.
+Users of this service pick up the supplies at their nearest SmartStop[®] facility, which increases revenue and increases the likelihood of such customers becoming self storage customers at one of our facilities.